Witiko/scm-at-arqmath3/paper/presentation.md

 have released the full source code of our system at GitHub, so that you can study it and reuse parts of it in your own systems.
-One code pearl, which we are quite proud of, is the GPU-accelerated algorithm for word embedding decontextualization, which can be used to produce global embeddings from Transformer models in all sorts of useful applications.
+One code pearl, which we are quite proud of, is the GPU-accelerated algorithm for word embedding decontextualization, which can be used to produce global embeddings from deep transformer models in all sorts of useful applications.

 * * *